 Some people make the mistake of rounding their lower back when lifting weights.
 This puts a lot of pressure on the lower back and can cause injury.
 To avoid rounding your back, do not use too much weight.

 You should also avoid rocking or swaying your body while lifting dumbbells above your head.
 Too much rocking indicates that the weight is too heavy, which can lead to injury.

-- Sit on an incline bench with a dumbbell in each hand at shoulder height with your palms facing away from you.
+- Sit on an incline bench with dumbbells in each hand, palms facing you, at shoulder height.

-- Keep your chest up and tighten your core, look forward throughout the movement.
+- Keep your chest up and your core taut throughout the exercise, and look forward.

-- Bouncing back up from the bottom position places lot of strain on your shoulders and means you are using momentum to move the weights instead of your muscles.
+- Bouncing back up from the bottom position creates a lot of tension on your shoulders, indicating that you’re using your momentum rather than your muscles to lift the weights.